 The ASL is trained to be thoroughly familiar with their airport, and to maintain a productive working relationship with the management and municipal representatives of that airport, highlighting hazards and making recommendations for their elimination.
 The ASL offers the air carrier pilot perspective, and provides a proactive, consistent and known resource to airport management where pilot input may be desirable.

 The ASL training is given over three full days.

-The first and second day is spent attending the Basic Safety School (BSS) at the same location.
+The first and second day is spent attending the ALPA 101 FAST Course and the Safety 101 IST course at the same location.

 The afternoon of the third day is a special breakout session specifically dealing with detailed airport safety liaison training and information.

 Airport Safety Liaison training equips the safety representative to effectively represent the Association to airport managers and operators.

 Subjects covered include

 - Review of CAR 300 & FAR Part 139

 Desired knowledge and skills upon completion